hillscottc/django-hotel/README.md

 ### Functionality
-Baisc functionality is provided by the [Django REST framework](http://www.django-rest-framework.org/)
+Basic functionality is provided by the [Django REST framework](http://www.django-rest-framework.org/)
 The system utility [httpie](https://github.com/jakubroztocil/httpie#installation) is used for these examples.

 We can control the format of the response that we get back, either by using the Accept header: